Hacksore/typecheck-service/README.md

 This is a cloudflare worker that will take in some typescript code and a testcase.
 It will use the typescript compiler API on the server to perform typechecking.

+We will seed all the typescript lib files into an r2 bucket then at runtime fetch them all, then perform the typecheck and report back the errors.

 Demo:
 ```
 // TODO: write demo